ahmadiehsan/personal_docs/docs/ai/llm/chain_types/react.md

 ## Use Cases

 - **Complex Question Answering**: Solves questions that require multiple reasoning steps and external lookups, such as answering open-domain questions using both knowledge and real-time data.
-- **Tool-Augmented Reasoning**: Integrates calculators, search engines, or databases to enhance the model’s capabilities beyond its training data.
+- **Tool-Augmented Reasoning**: Integrates calculators, search engines, or databases to enhance the model's capabilities beyond its training data.
 - **Interactive Agents**: Powers chatbots and virtual assistants that need to reason, plan, and act in real time to fulfill user requests.

 ## Workflow